mrasus16112/pipescript/README.md

 do procedure(`Add Number And Return's Number`) am from cell(`firstcell`) only and into cell(`firstcell`); # execute procedure #
 ```

-The `Add Number And Return's Number` procedure comes from the `arithmetical operations` thingy, and it serves the sum of two values.
-But what values?
-Well, you specify which cell you choose to be the first parameter, and consecutive cells will be used as subsequent parameters.
-The `Add Number And Return's Number` only uses the first two parameters provided.
-Because the first parameter `firstcell` is at index 1, the next parameter will be at inde 2, and that's `bean`.
-In PipeScript, a procedure does not have a defined amount of parameters, so parameters only really represent a subsection of the tape that a procedure can access.
+The `Add Number And Return's Number` procedure comes from the `arithmetical operations` thingy, and it serves the sum of two parameters.

+### How do parameters work in PipeScript?

+Think of parameters as a subsection of the tape.
+The cell you provide in the `am from` construct is the first parameter, and the next cell in the tape sequentially is the second parameter, and the next is the third, and so on.
+So, in the program above, the result will be the sum of the value of `cell(1)` or `firstcell`, and the value of `cell(2)` or `bean`.

 ### What does "only and into" mean?
 Where did the serve value go?